5. Columns¶

 What was the total number of fatalities?

-Once you’ve written code answered those, you’re ready to move on to the next chapter.
+Once you’ve written code that generates the answers, you’re ready to move on to the next chapter.